Skip to Content

 Agent Descriptions

-Team member descriptions guide the selector model’s decision-making:
+Team member descriptions guide the selector agent’s decision-making:

 apiVersion: ark.mckinsey.com/v1alpha1 kind: Agent metadata: name: research-analyst spec: description: "Research and data analysis specialist"